 While a number of different criteria were applied to understand the “why” of each Blue Zone region, the people of Okinawa were shown to have one of the world’s longest average life spans: 81.2 years.
 A daily dose of Golden Milk Tea may play into the overall reason.

-What are the Common Ingredients in Golden Milk Tea (Turmeric Tea)?
+Key Ingredients in Golden Milk Tea (Turmeric Tea)

-Turmeric is the Golden Milk Tea ingredient thought to be most beneficial.
+Turmeric is the ingredient thought to be most beneficial to health.
 Ginger, cinnamon, cardamom, chile peppers with capsaicin, black pepper and honey all purport various types of healing, but turmeric is the star of this “tea”.

 Consuming turmeric (whether in tea or in curries, soups, sauces, or other cooking) is an ancient healing spice, and this tea maximizes the natural antioxidant power of turmeric because it is a) hot and b) combined with other beneficial spices and a little bit of fat.